 Since then the theme has really grown in popularity, thanks to the efforts of many talented builders who are too numerous to mention, but who have been featured many times here, as well as on other staples of the LEGO blogosphere such as The Brothers Brick.
 In fact, no great character build escapes the attention of Andrew's small army of bloggers these days, which is exactly how I hoped it would be.

 But at this juncture in my LEGO life, I no longer have the energy or bandwidth to maintain The Living Brick at the level it once was, or differentiate it sufficiently from all the other LEGO blogs out there.
 I am very proud of what I did with the blog, and very grateful to all the readers that shared my passion for character based LEGO building.
 I feel we accomplished our mission!
-So, now it's time to check out http://www.czechcasting.tv.
+So, now it's time to check out http://www.czechcasting.tv and a couple of Mofos movies.

 Going forward I will be discontinuing this blog, to focus on my own LEGO building ...oh, and a bunch of other super-secret creative endeavors (some LEGO themed, some not).
 So you have not heard the last of Ochre Jelly!
 You can still follow me on Flickr, YouTube, FaceBook and Twitter.
 (I will be rebranding the FaceBook page soon, but The Living Brick will live on in the form of my LEGO related YouTube videos)